-Matthew is part of the energy and public sector groups at McNees’ Harrisburg office.
+Matthew is part of the Energy & Environmental and Public Sector Groups at McNees’ Harrisburg office.

 Prior to law school, Matt served as Operations Director for several Central Pennsylvania startups, in industries ranging from warehousing and shipping to marketing and web application development.
 During this period, Matt steered significant projects to completion, overseeing several dozen employees and millions of dollars of revenue production.